-When you log into the secure section of our website we use a secure server.
-Any data you give us when you are logged into the secure section of our website is encrypted using a Secure Socket Layer (SSL) session.
+When you log into the secure section of our websites we use a secure server.
+Any data you transferred when you are logged into the secure section of our websites is encrypted using a Secure Socket Layer (SSL) session.
 SSL is an industry standard and is one of the best ways to ensure Internet messages are not intercepted.
 You should be aware, however, that some older browsers cannot use SSL.
 If your browser does not support 128-bit encryption (or higher) you will not be able to log into or use our secure website services.

 Security of communications over the internet cannot be guaranteed, and therefore we cannot provide absolute assurance that information will be secure at all times.

-We will also take steps reasonable in the circumstances to destroy or de-identify personal information once we no longer require it for the purpose for which it was collected or for any secondary purpose permitted under the APPs.
+We will also take steps reasonable in the circumstances to destroy or de-identify personal information once we no longer require it for the purpose for which it was collected or for any secondary purpose permitted under law.

 We may work with third parties to research certain usage and activities on our website.
 No personal information about you is shared except to the extent it is required to be used by the third party for providing such research, and in the course of conducting this research we, and these third parties, may place a unique "cookie" on your browser.

 If our websites require you to register or login to gain access to the website, cookies are used to assist in this process.
 Cookies are used as part of the registration process, and they are also used to store the username while the user is logged into the site and to track the number of times the user has tried to log in during a single visit.

 The following types of cookies could be placed on your computer: